microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserLicense.md

 Adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.

+For delegated scenarios, the calling user needs at least one of the following Microsoft Entra roles.

+- Directory Writers
+- License Administrator
+- User Administrator

 ## Syntax

 ```powershell